mer1dian/ethereum-studio/packages/editor/templates/Coin/README.md

 Anyone can use the `send` (who already has some of these coins) to send coins to anyone else.
 If the sender does not have enough coins to send, the `require` call fails and provides the sender with an appropriate error message string.

+### 1. Configure

+Configuring the contract allows you to set the name of the contract and the initial values sent to the constructor as arguments.
+You can configure the contract by going to the Deploy panel, accessed by clicking on the rocket icon in the left side menu and choosing _Configure_ option.
+In this example, the constructor doesn't accept arguments by default, so no configuration is necessary.

+### 2. Compile

+Solidity is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
+We will automatically compile the code every time you save your changes or when performing a deployment.

+### 3. Deploy

+Every smart contract runs at an address on the Ethereum blockchain, and you must deploy it to an address before it can run.
+When using Studio, the browser simulates the network, but there are several test networks and one main network for the Ethereum blockchain.

+Deploy the contract by going to the _Deploy_ panel, accessed by clicking on the rocket icon in the left side menu.

 ### The Web app

+> Find the HTML file in _app/app.html_
+> Find the CSS file in _app/app.css_
+> Find the JavaScript file in _app/app.js_

 This tutorial doesn't cover the HTML or CSS as it's not web3 specific, aside from the element IDs that the JavaScript manipulates.
 A lot of the JavaScript code follows standard patterns for object-oriented JavaScript, so this tutorial focuses on the web3js specific parts.